sampie777/obs-scene-timer/README.md

 There's a simple web client available which act as a child node for OBS Scene Timer.
 This file is downloadable at [Downloads](https://bitbucket.org/sajansen/obs-scene-timer/downloads/).

 This client is one single HTML file, which can be opened by most modern web browsers.
+As a matter of fact, it can also be opened by **OBS Browser source** or opened as a **custom OBS panel** (Views / Docks / Custom Browser Docks...).

+> Remember to use the URL (starting with `file:///` following by the file's location).
+For this, you can open the HTML file in your browser and copy the URL in the address bar.

+##### Configuration

 Configuring this client can be done by modifying the source code, or by passing query parameters.
 The latter are arguments passed inside the URL.
 The following parameters are available:

 - `address` sets the address for the websocket to connect to (the address of the master OBS Scene Timer).
 Default is "ws://localhost:4050".
 - `scale` scales the text in percentage.
 Default is `100`, normal scale.